singaltanmay/cineast-wiki/Getting-Started.md

-This page provides a quick example to get started with two scenarios: Working _with_ already extracted features, and working with a small multimedia collection.
+This page provides a quick example to get started with two scenarios: Working with _already_ extracted features, and working with a small multimedia collection.
 Both scenarios assume that you either have a jar or have executed the setup as described on the [Environment Setup](https://github.com/vitrivr/cineast/wiki/Environment-Setup) page.

 # Building and running Cineast

-There are two ways to run Cineast: using a jar built with Gradle and starting it directly from within an IDE.
+There are two ways to run Cineast: using a jar built with Gradle or starting it directly from within an IDE.

 Additionally, Cineast has two entry points: `API` and `Standalone`.
 The `Standalone` entry point is used to run individual commands and automatically exits once the specified command has been completed, while the `API` entry point does not accept commands at startup, but offers a CLI and responds to queries.